Masao-Taketani/text_classification_with_alexa/README.md

 $ python prdict_using_mlp.py
 ```

-5. Deploy the model as WebAPI.
+5. Deploy the model as a WebAPI.
 ```console
 $ python webapi.py
 ```